raspberrypilearning/broadcasting-spells/en/step_6.md

 --- /task ---

 --- task ---
-**Test:** Click on the spell buttons and both characters should respond to the spell broadcasts.
+**Test:** Click on the spell buttons - both characters should respond to the spell broadcasts.

 **Debug:** Check that you have changed the costumes in the `switch costume`{:class="block3looks"} blocks for your new sprite.